The following Energy practice note provides comprehensive and up to date legal information covering:

 Energy consultations tracker 2016

-For our tracker setting out the anticipated future dates of major policy/regulatory announcements in the Great Britain (GB) energy market, see: Great Britain energy market—policy and policy implementation tracker.
+For our tracker setting out the anticipated future dates of major policy/regulatory announcements in the Great Britain (GB) energy market, see: GB energy market—policy and policy implementation tracker.

 Consultations are displayed in chronological order by reference to the date that they have closed.
 The consultation that has most recently closed is displayed as the first entry in the table.
 It also means that, generally speaking, older consultations will appear towards the bottom of the list.